Towards Fairness-Aware Federated Learning: FAFL Evaluation Metrics

-The disadvantages in using Eq. \ref{euclidean} are: 1) It is not scale in-variant (i.e., ${\phi_i^*}$ and ${\phi_i}$ need to be normalized before being applied); and 2) It does not perform well in high-dimensional space due to the curse of dimensionality\footnote{the points essentially become uniformly distant from each other in high-dimensional spaces.} \cite{distancemetrics2001}.
+The disadvantages in using Eq. \eqref{euclidean} are: 1) It is not scaled in-variant (i.e., ${\phi_i^*}$ and ${\phi_i}$ need to be normalized before being applied); and 2) It does not perform well in high-dimensional spaces due to the curse of dimensionality\footnote{The points essentially become uniformly distanted from each other in high-dimensional spaces.} \cite{distancemetrics2001}.
 Hence, it may not be suitable when there are a large number of clients. \item The \textbf{Manhattan Distance} is computed as:

-It measures the sum of the absolute differences between the two vectors.
-It is more suitable for high-dimensional data than the Euclidean distance \cite{Aggarwal2001}. \item The \textbf{Cosine Distance} is computed as:
+$D_M$ measures the sum of the absolute differences between the two vectors.
+It is more suitable for high-dimensional data than the Euclidean distance \cite{distancemetrics2001}. \item The \textbf{Cosine Distance} is computed as: